 Geography

 There are hundreds of species of tick, and they are found on every continent, including Antarctica.
 Ticks tend to live in moist, heavily vegetated and wooded areas.
 Compost piles, leaf piles and overgrown parts of your yard are all common areas to find ticks.
+From parks to dog parks to sidewalks to tall grass-ticks can hang out in the most basic places anyone could easily walk by.

 Solutions for Ticks Around Your Home

 If you feel a tick bite or see a tick on your body or the body of your pet, it does not necessarily mean you have an infestation.
 When ticks are found in the home, it is usually because a single tick has been brought in on a pet, a person or a piece of clothing.
-However, in some situations, ticks will thrive in a crawl space or attic by living on suitable hosts such as rodents that have made a nest there.
-Most ticks do not survive or reproduce indoors on their own, though there are some exceptions, like the brown dog tick.
+For the most part, finding one tick means you only have one tick in your home.

-Treating your yard for ticks can help keep them out of your home.
+Treating your yard for ticks can help keep them out of your home, but prevention starts before you even leave the house.
 If you have pets, they should also be treated for ticks each month to protect them and keep them from bringing ticks inside.
-If you spend a lot of time outdoors, particularly in the woods or in heavily overgrown areas, wear long sleeves, pants and socks, and use an EPA-approved tick spray.
+If you spend a lot of time outdoors, particularly in the woods or in heavily overgrown areas, wear long sleeves, pants and socks, and use an EPA-approved tick spray with at least 20% DEET.
 Also, check your clothing carefully for ticks before coming indoors to keep from bringing ticks inside.
-Knowing how to get rid of ticks before they enter your home will help prevent an infestation.

 Resources: